EcoJulia/Phylo.jl/README.md

 ```

 For the time being the code will only work with rooted binary trees
 with named tips and branch lengths.
-If there's [demand](issues-url)
+If there's [demand][issues-url]
 for other types of trees, I'll look into it, but this is all I
 currently need.